-Planni ng and Development Objectives Policies 1.
-To ensure that land uses adjacent to 1-a.
-Any proposed land uses adjacent to the the Stanton Hospital do not interfere Stanton Hospital must not conflict with the with hospital services. function, services, and safety of the hospital.
+Plannii ng and Development Objectives Policies 1.
+To ensure that land uses adjacent to the Stanton Hospital do not interfere with hospital services.
+1-a.
+Any proposed land uses adjacent to the Stanton Hospital must not conflict with the function, services, and safety of the hospital.
 2. To accommodate commercial uses that require large sites and a high degree of motor vehicle accessibility.
 2-a.
 Commercial uses will continue to be required to accommodate all customer and delivery motor vehicle parking in off-street parking facilities.
 3. To improve access to commercial uses via walking, cycling, and public transit.
 3-a.
 Commercial activities should be designed to accommodate a variety of transportation modes including walking, cycling, and public transit.
 4. To improve accessibility for all transportation modes for people of all ages and abilities.
 4-a.
 Commercial site design must consider needs of users with limited mobility.

-Plannin g and Development Objectives Policies To allow for a variety of motor vehicle parking options.
+5. To allow for a variety of motor vehicle parking options.
 5-a.
 Parking options such as shared parking will be considered to reduce off-street parking requirements.
 5-b.
-New buildings will front the street with street fronting landscaping and off-street parking will be accommodated behind buildings.
+New buildings will front the street with street fronting landscaping and off-street nning and Development Objectives Policies parking will be accommodated behind buildings.
 To accommodate outside storage areas related to commercial uses.
 6-a.
 Outside storage shall be an accessory use to a permitted use and will not be permitted as a primary use for the property.
-To improve safety, drainage, and attractiveness of off-street parking facilities.
+7. To improve safety, drainage, and attractiveness of off-street parking facilities.
 7-a.
 Surface parking lots shall be landscaped, lit, paved and drained.
-To intensify the use of commercial areas.
+8. To intensify the use of commercial areas.
 8-a.
 New multi-unit commercial (strip malls) should include more than one storey and could be used for mixed uses.
-To encourage mixed uses for existing and new development.
+9. To encourage mixed uses for existing and new development.
 9-a.
 Mixed use development will be incentivized through consideration of parking variances and flexibility of zoning where deemed appropriate.
-To encourage the relocation of heavy industrial activities to the Engle Business District.
+10. To encourage the relocation of heavy industrial activities to the Engle Business District.
 10-a.
 The City will continue to incentivize heavy industrial activities to re-locate to Engle Business District.
-To develop an Area Development Plan that considers potential access to and development of the City owned vacant land behind the commercial activities on the northeast side of Old Airport Road known as "Frame Lake 11-a.
-The City will develop an Area Development Plan that aligns with the Capital Area Development Plan and considers mixed-use development, taking into consideration the capacity of municipal services.
-West".
-11-b.
-Any future Area Development Plan for this parcel will take into consideration the natural features of the area, including the wetland and steep rock cliffs.
-To improve pedestrian safety and comfort in off-street parking lots.
+11. To develop an Area Structure Plan that considers potential access to and development of the City owned vacant land behind the commercial activities on the northeast side of Old Airport Road.
+11-a.
+The City will develop an area structure plan that aligns with the Capital Area Development Plan and considers mixed-use development, taking into consideration the capacity of municipal services.
+12. To improve pedestrian safety and comfort in off-street parking lots.
 12-a.
 Large commercial blocks will be designed to incorporate wide, tree-lined sidewalks that will allow pedestrians clear, safe, direct and comfortable access through parking lots, from the street to the main entrance of commercial buildings that are located at the rear of the lot.
-To allow for a mix of temporary accommodations to support regional visitors who are in the City for shopping or medical appointments.
+13. To allow for a mix of temporary accommodations to support regional visitors who are in the City for shopping or medical appointments.
 13-a.
 Short-term accommodations such as hotels and motels will be permitted in the area.

-Planning and Development Objectives Policies 14.
-To improve transit, walking, and 14-a.
-The city will consider changes to public cycling connections between Old transit level of service to Old Airport Road in Airport Road Commercial corridor and line with recommendations from the 2019 other areas of the city.
-Yellowknife Public Transit Review.
+14. To improve transit, walking, and cycling connections between Old Airport Road Commercial corridor and other areas of the city.
+14-a.
+The city will consider changes to public transit level of service to Old Airport Road in line with recommendations from public transit studies.
 14-b.
 Gaps in walking and cycling infrastructure will be identified and an implementation plan will be created to address the gaps.